Why I Chose to Build Clickport Instead of Using Matomo

 Matomo deserves more credit than it gets

-Before I get into the problems, I want to be clear about something.
+Before I get into the problems, let me be clear about one thing.
 Matomo isn't Google Analytics.
-It isn't a data-harvesting corporation disguised as a free tool.
-It's an independent, largely bootstrapped company with ~50 employees that has been building open-source analytics for 17 years.
-The founder, Matthieu Aubry, started it as a student project and has kept it independent through nearly two decades.
+It isn't a data-harvesting business dressed up as a free tool.
+It's an independent, largely bootstrapped company with around 50 people that has built open-source analytics for 17 years.
+The founder, Matthieu Aubry, started it as a student project and has kept it his own for nearly two decades.

 That matters.
-In a world of venture-backed SaaS tools that pivot, get acquired, or shut down, Matomo has been consistently available and consistently open-source since before the iPhone existed.
+Most SaaS tools take venture money, then pivot, get bought, or quietly die.
+Matomo has stayed open and stayed alive since before the iPhone existed.

 Self-hosted data sovereignty.
 You can run Matomo entirely on your own servers.
-Your data never touches anyone else's infrastructure.
-For government agencies, universities, and regulated industries, this isn't a nice-to-have.
-It's a requirement.
+Your data never touches anyone else's machines.
+For government agencies, universities, and regulated industries, that's not a nice-to-have.
+It's the whole point.
 The European Commission runs Matomo across EU institutions for exactly this reason.

 The CNIL exemption.
-France's data authority explicitly names Matomo as one of the few analytics tools that can operate without a consent banner when properly configured.
-This exemption also applies in Spain, Italy, and the Netherlands.
-That's a concrete regulatory advantage no startup can claim.
+France's data authority names Matomo by name as one of the few tools that can run without a consent banner when you set it up right.
+The same exemption applies in Spain, Italy, and the Netherlands.
+No startup gets to claim that.

 Feature depth.
-Heatmaps, session recordings, A/B testing, funnel analysis, ecommerce tracking, form analytics, a built-in tag manager, media analytics, and roll-up reporting.
-No other open-source tool comes close.
-If you need all of these in a single self-hosted platform, Matomo is the only serious option.
+Heatmaps, session recordings, A/B testing, funnel analysis, ecommerce tracking, form analytics, a built-in tag manager, media analytics, roll-up reporting.
+No other open tool comes close.
+If you need all of that in one self-hosted platform, Matomo is the only serious pick.

 Unsampled data.
-Unlike GA4, which samples above 10 million events, Matomo gives you 100% of your data at any volume.
+GA4 samples your reports above 10 million events, meaning it guesses past a certain size.
+Matomo gives you 100% of your data at any volume.
 What you see is what happened.

-I'm not going to pretend these don't matter.
+I won't pretend these don't matter.
 They do.
-If your organization needs self-hosted data sovereignty with enterprise features and the CNIL's specific blessing, Matomo might be exactly the right choice.
-What follows isn't an argument that Matomo is bad.
-It's an explanation of why its architecture creates problems that matter for a different set of users.
+If you need self-hosted data on your own servers, enterprise features, and the CNIL's blessing on paper, Matomo might be exactly right for you.
+This isn't an argument that Matomo is bad.
+It's the story of why its design creates problems for a different kind of user.
+And those problems start with the database.

 The database that wasn't built for this

-Matomo stores all analytics data in MySQL.
-MySQL is a row-oriented database designed for transactional workloads: shopping carts, user accounts, content management systems.
-It's excellent at reading and writing individual rows quickly.
+Matomo stores all its analytics data in MySQL.
+MySQL is a row-oriented database.
+It was built for shopping carts, user accounts, and content management systems.
+It reads and writes one row at a time, fast.
+That's what it's good at.

-Analytics queries are fundamentally different.
-When you ask "how many visitors came from Google this month," the database needs to scan millions of rows but only read a few columns (source, timestamp, visitor ID).
-A row-oriented database like MySQL loads entire rows into memory to find those few columns.
-A columnar database like ClickHouse stores each column separately and only reads what it needs, reducing I/O by 10-100x.
+Analytics asks the opposite.
+Ask "how many visitors came from Google this month" and the database has to scan millions of rows but read only three columns: source, timestamp, visitor ID.
+A row-oriented database like MySQL loads the whole row into memory just to pull those three.
+A columnar database like ClickHouse keeps each column on its own and reads only the ones it needs.
+That cuts the work by 10 to 100 times.
+It touches a sliver of the data to answer the same question.

-This isn't a theoretical distinction.
-It's the reason Matomo needs an entire preprocessing layer that most users don't know about until it breaks.
+This isn't theory.
+It's the reason Matomo needs a whole preprocessing layer that most people never hear about until it breaks.

 Reads: every column of every row